Hemlocke Springs: 2021–2023: Career beginnings with "Girlfriend"

+2024–present: Opening acts and The Apple Tree Under the Sea

-Hemlocke Springs sooner announced she would be an opening act for the European leg of rapper Doja Cat's second concert tour, The Scarlet Tour, on January 30, 2024.
-Before performing on tour, she covered hip-hop song "Agora Hills" (2023) and released an extended version of "Girlfriend".
-After a short hiatus, Dreamshop Management announced the signing of the artist on October 23, with publishing firm OTM Music signing them on December 4.
+Hemlocke Springs performed as the opening act for the European leg of rapper Doja Cat's second concert tour, The Scarlet Tour.
+Before performing on tour, she released a cover of Doja Cat song "Agora Hills".
+After a short hiatus from music, Dreamshop Management announced that they had signed Hemlocke Springs on October 23, 2024 with publishing firm OTM Music adding her to their roster on December 4, 2024.

+Hemlocke Springs returned to publishing music with the single "The Beginning of the End", released on September 4, 2025.
+Exclaim! noted that she approached the song differently, taking a more "sober" tone than her previous "bubblegum aesthetics".
+The same month, the Hopkins Center for the Arts at Dartmouth College was reopened, where various alumni alongside Hemlocke Springs held workshops and performances for students.
+Also in 2025, she performed as an opening act for the Visions of Damsels & Other Dangerous Things Tour led by singer Chappell Roan, as well as for Conan Gray's Wishbone Pajama Show tour.

+She released her debut album, The Apple Tree Under the Sea, on February 13, 2026.

 Artistry

-Udu's style distinctly draws from lo-fi music and indie pop.
-With the release of "Girlfriend", Heven Haile from Pitchfork described the song as "an ideal rom-com song" that "channels the bratty bravado of Family Jewels-era Marina and the springy falsetto of Kate Bush".
+Udu's style draws distinctly from lo-fi music and indie pop.
+"Girlfriend", her most-streamed song as of September 2026, has been described by reviewer Heven Haile of Pitchfork as "an ideal rom-com song" that "channels the bratty bravado of Family Jewels-era Marina and the springy falsetto of Kate Bush".

 Inspiration

 In her middle school years, Springs was influenced by many EDM artists, primarily Swedish artist Avicii and his 2011 song "Levels".
-Udu also draws inspiration from many K-pop artists and groups.
-In an interview with Alternative Press, she claimed she came up with her stage name from a random name generator and added the letter "e" to the end of "Hemlock" in honor of New Zealand singer Lorde.
+Udu has also drawn inspiration from many K-pop artists and groups.

+In an interview with Alternative Press, she claimed she came up with her stage name using a random name generator, and added the letter "e" to the end of "Hemlock" in honor of New Zealand singer Lorde.